davkow/on-my-bookshelf/docs/tutorials/prereqs.md

 ## Test your development system
 1. Create and checkout a test branch of your fork of the ``on-my-bookshelf`` repo.

-   &lt;Your `GitHub repo workspace`&gt; is the directory that contains your fork of the `on-my-bookshelf` repo.
+   &lt;`your GitHub repo workspace`&gt; is the directory that contains your fork of the `on-my-bookshelf` repo.

     ```shell
     cd <your GitHub repo workspace>